ItsAmmarB/DeathScript/README.md

 ---

  ### Installation
-Download the latest release, extract the resource from the `.zip`, put the resource in the resources folder, add `start DeathScript` to your `server.cfg`
+Download the latest [release](https://github.com/ItsAmmarB/DeathScript/releases), extract the resource from the `.zip`, put the resource in the resources folder and remove the version number from the name, then add `start DeathScript` to your `server.cfg`

 ---